VIPriors/vipriors-challenges-toolkit/action-recognition/eval-kit/README.md

 This execution will generate a file called scores.txt with the scores of the method for the corresponding top-k accuracies.

+**Important:** Blocked videos are not consider in the evaluation.
+The current list of blocked videos is in `../data/annotations/kinetics400ViPriors_corrupted_videos.txt`

 ## Submission file format

 Please, be aware of submitting your results in a .txt file with the appropriate format (check file generated from chance baseline):